Sally-ZhijingZZJ/practice_models/README.md

 # practice_models
 This repository contains models I did following toturials to get myself familiarize with different ways of building models, and to experienment with different packages, etc.<br>
-The info.txt file in each folder contains notes I did when experiments with the models.
+The info.txt file in each folder contains infor about each model (e.g. what tutorial I followed, what changes I made, etc.)